Viewing Audit Log Events

 You can filter results by request actions to zero in on only the events with operations that interest you.
 For example, say that you only want to know about instances that were deleted during a specific time frame.
 Select a delete request action filter to see only the events with delete operations.

 You can also filter by keywords.
 Keyword filters are powerful when combined with the values from audit event fields.
-For example, say that you know the user name of an account and want a list of all activity by that account in a particulate time frame.
+For example, say that you know the user name of an account and want a list of all activity by that account in a particular time frame.
 Do a search using the user name as a keyword filter.

 Every audit event contains the same fields, so search for values from those fields.
 To get a better understanding of what values are available, see Contents of an Audit Log Event.